pchoudhary23/Efficacy-of-Machine-generated-annotations-in-finetuning-BERT-language-model/README.md

 2. Question answering task: Using a subset of SQUAD dataset

 Results show that finetuning BERT model for multiclass classification task generates comparable result with human annotated finetuned model.
 Though we see significant performance drop for a more complex task such as question asnwering.

+You can find the link to the project report here: [Link](https://github.com/pchoudhary23/Efficacy-of-Machine-generated-annotations-in-finetuning-BERT-language-model/blob/main/DLT_Final_Report.pdf)